bieniu/ha-shellies-discovery/README.md

 You can install this script via [HACS](https://custom-components.github.io/hacs/) or just download `shellies_discovery.py` file and save it in `/config/python_scripts` folder.

+After installing the script and adding automations, run `Shellies Announce` automation or restart Home Assistant.
+Some times you have to restart Home Assistant twice if your entities are `unavailable`.

 Go to [HA community](https://community.home-assistant.io/t/shellies-discovery-script/94048) for support and help.

 ## Supported devices: